Dynamics and evolution of Turbulent Taylor rolls

 A second question that calls for explanation is about the axial pinning of the rolls.
 While this comes about naturally in experiments due to the presence of end-plates, in direct numerical simulations it is still not clear why structures should be fixed in a homogeneous direction, and the broken symmetry is not recovered in a statistical sense.
 Several numerical studies have been conducted to check that the axial pinning of the rolls is not an effect of small computational boxes due to aliasing of long-wavelength modes onto the streamwise-invariant mode \citep{ost15,ost16}, finding no apparent effect of box-size on the rolls up to box sizes of $20\pi \delta \times 2\delta \times 9\pi\delta$, with $\delta$ the half-gap.
-A recent numerical work by \cite{lee18} has shown that in plane Couette flow structures become pinned for extremely large computational boxes, something that could defy common wisdom.
-Indeed, for what would be considered large boxes, i.e.~ the DNS simulations in a domain of size $20\pi\delta \times 2\delta \times6\pi\delta$, with $\delta$ the half-plate distance by \cite{avs14}, or the $18\pi\delta\times2\delta\times8\pi$ domain of \cite{pir14}, no pinned structures appeared.
-It thus seems that it is impossible to neglect the effect of computational domain size, and in this paper we set out to show in a rigorous manner how effects of finite domain sizes on structures can be quantified by increasing the azimuthal extent of the simulation domain.
+However on one side it has been found that for what would be considered large boxes, i.e.~ the DNS simulations in a domain of size $20\pi\delta \times 2\delta \times6\pi\delta$, with $\delta$ the half-plate distance by \cite{avs14}, or the $18\pi\delta\times2\delta\times8\pi$ domain of \cite{pir14}, no pinned structures appeared.
+On the other side a recent numerical work by \cite{lee18} has shown that in plane Couette flow structures become pinned in a comparable large computational box of $20\pi\delta \times 2\delta \times5\pi\delta$ for high Reynolds number.